Terma A/S

-Terma A/S is a Danish weapon and aerospace manufacturer for both civilian and military applications, and is owned by the Danish company Thrige Holding A/S. It is Denmark's largest company within the aerospace and the defense industry, employing approximately 1,100 people worldwide.
+Terma A/S is a Danish defense and aerospace manufacturer for both civilian and military applications, and is owned by the Danish company Thrige Holding A/S. It is Denmark's largest company within the aerospace and the defense industry, employing approximately 1,800 people worldwide.

 The company was founded in 1949 by Orla and Svend Aage Jørgensen; it originally focused on the production of thermometers and manometers for ships and various other metal components.
 Following its purchase by Thorkild Juncker, Terma A/S refocused itself on the production of electronic measuring instruments along with early radar systems; it expanded rapidly during the 1950s and 1960s.
-The firm became a leader in defence electronics, and had diversified into air defense systems, aircraft avionics, and missiles by 1970.
+The firm became a leader in defense electronics, and had diversified into air defense systems, aircraft avionics, and parts for missile systems by 1970.
 It continued to grow, acquiring various other Danish defense firms during the 1990s.
 In 1999, Terma A/S acted at the prime contractor for the Ørsted satellite, the first Danish satellite to be launched into space.